Items

 View items

-Use the Asset Apps to explore the data in your company database and open items to view their details.
-The Item Viewer can display a wide variety of information about an item, including:
+Use the Asset Apps to explore the items in your company database.
+Open an item to view its details.
+You can see a wide variety of information about an item, including:

 -